 Follow the signs to one of the metro stations at the Barajas airport.
 You will need to purchase the ticket with the airport extension.
 The total cost is around 4 euros, and you can purchase it at the blue automatic ticket machines.
-It takes 42 minutes to get from the airport to Chamartín (rail station) and 55 minutes to reach Méndez Álvaro (bus station) by metro.
-You will take Metro line 8 to Nuevos Ministerios, and then change to Metro line 10 (for Chamartín) or 6 (for Méndez Álvaro).
+It takes 42 minutes to get from the airport to Príncipe Pío (rail station) and 55 minutes to reach Méndez Álvaro (bus station) by metro.
 Precise routes and transit times can be found on the Metro website: